Intranet and extranet software have similar names and benefits, but there is one huge question that will determine which platform is for you.

 There are many reasons why it might be beneficial for your business to implement an intranet.

-- Improved internal communication.
+- Improved internal communication and alignment.

 - Centralized information that connects members.